thesoorae/goodchat/README.md

 The primary technical challenges will be:
 - learning Go language in a brief period of time
-- finding and connecting appropriate web servers for the user interface
+- connecting application to equally fast, cloud-based web server (noticed that doesn't really exist right now so perceiving challenges in this realm)

 ##Group Members and Work Breakdown
 Our group consists of two members, Soo-Rae Hong and Boris Grogg.